arjunkomath/Amazon-S3-CLI-Client/README.md

 ## Configure

 ### Automatic
-Run `cloud-push configure` and it will prompt to enter IAM key and secret and the config file will be saved
+Run `cloud-push configure` and it will prompt to enter IAM key and secret.
+The config file will be automatically created.

 ### Manual
 Create a credentials file at ~/.aws/credentials on Mac/Linux or C:\Users\USERNAME\.aws\credentials on Windows